 Agropolitan Seed Town, Cikarang, West Java (IDN 2023), curated for Future Cities Lab (FCL), demonstrating model building types tailored for megacity regions in Monsoon Asia.
 View project.

-Our partners work across scales too.
-We collaborate with street vendors and development banks, neighbourhood councils and national agencies, local builders and global universities.
-Each partnership connects ground reality to system change, helping us build solutions that work across scales.
+We collaborate with street vendors and development banks, neighbourhood councils and national agencies, local builders and global universities — linking ground realities to system-level change.

 Projects